JaeYoonKim72/INTRO/README.md

 # Calculation Flow

-INTRO calculates by scanning the entire genome as a given window range,
+INTRO calculates by sliding the entire genome as a given window range, and derives the Z-score for each statistic through bootstrap and jacknife approaches.

 Calculation flow is as follows: